spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/deployment-in-states.md

 Pipelines do not eliminate all the issues related to CI/CD.
 Since there is lots of space for potential issues, we recommend dividing your updates into smaller chunks.
 Smaller updates take less time to be deployed, which reduces the timeframe during which issues can occur.

 Another powerful technique we recommend is feature flags.
-They let you enable updates *after* they were deployed.
+They let you enable updates *after* they are deployed.
 This entirely eliminates the potential risks related to deployment.